Chapter 6 : Three Conversations

 “No it wasn’t.
 I was deeply moved.
 There was so much care, so much concern, so much tenderness.
 It’s the real thing for Harry.
 You’re right Arthur.
 We have to trust that love.”

-“That we are, my love.
+“That we are.
 That we are.”
 Leaning into each other, finding a moments peace, they rested in companionable silence.

 In the Great Hall, Oliver Grantham had just finished his breakfast.
 A young blonde witch in her mid-twenties came up him.